 “Young America’s Foundation can cover a substantial portion of Ben’s fee,” according to its website.
 “However, we do require that we are the sole national sponsor of Ben’s campus events.”

-It is not immediately known the details of the organization’s role or the Young American’s Foundation planned to contribute to the event.
+It is not immediately known the details of the organization’s role or the Young American’s Foundation plan to contribute to the event.

 College Democrats Director of Public Affairs Shahaan Khan said the organization feels the College Republicans are asking a steep price for a speaker who does not embody the core values of this university.